 Neolithic Orkney was a truly special place.
 Today, the remains of its imposing stone structures and ceremonial monuments speak of an importance and influence that reached a peak c.3200 BC.
 It was also a place of innovation, producing artistic motifs and a distinctive form of pottery known as Grooved ware that spread throughout prehistoric Britain and Ireland.
 As the archipelago entered the Bronze Age (2500-800 BC), though, its star appears to have waned.
 Orkney’s inhabitants seem to have lost interest in building impressive architecture and, unlike in mainland Britain at this time, the ‘Beaker phenomenon’ – a wave of migrants from Continental Europe bringing new ideas including metalworking and a particular kind of bell-shaped pottery that gives the movement its name – does not seem to have made much headway.
 Were Orcadians consciously rejecting these changes, protecting their exceptionalism (albeit in a rather anticlimactic way compared to their Neolithic heights), or had these once-influential islands become a Bronze Age backwater?

 For some time, this was the traditional view of Bronze Age Orkney – but now ancient DNA (aDNA) analysis led by the University of Huddersfield, examining human remains excavated by EASE Archaeology, has completely changed the picture.
-The study’s findings, recently published in the Proceedings of the National Academy of Sciences and in Antiquity journal (see ‘Further reading’ on p.24), demonstrate that Bronze Age Orkney was much less insular than previously thought – and that the Beaker people or their descendants had in fact travelled there in large numbers, but had left a very different archaeological signature.
+The study’s findings, recently published in the Proceedings of the National Academy of Sciences and in Antiquity journal (see ‘Further reading’), demonstrate that Bronze Age Orkney was much less insular than previously thought – and that the Beaker people or their descendants had in fact travelled there in large numbers, but had left a very different archaeological signature.

 At the heart of the research is the Links of Noltland on Westray, Orkney’s most north-westerly island.
 There, EASE Archaeology excavations – led by Dr Graeme Wilson and Hazel Moore, and funded by Historic Environment Scotland – have been exploring a prehistoric settlement extending over 5ha (see CA 275) beneath the dunes.
 Until recently, its Neolithic and Bronze Age archaeology had been deeply buried, preserving structures and artefacts alike to an impressive extent; local soil conditions are also ideally suited to the survival of bone and other organic finds.
 With around 35 buildings excavated to-date, as well as extensive middens and field systems, and a cemetery that will form the focus of this feature, the Links of Noltland represents a prehistoric time-capsule spanning at least 3300 BC until 550 BC.
 However, the dune erosion that brought the site to light once more is now threatening its fragile remains, and archaeologists have been engaged in a race against time to record as much as possible before it is destroyed by wind and weather.